 Handschin, transportation coordinator for Spotsylvania County Public Schools in Virginia, said she was seeking new transportation software, several options of which were represented at the show on March 12 in Frisco, Texas.
-There were also school bus manufacturers with full-size school buses parked in their booths; restraint manufacturers with bus seats, booster seats, and dolls so attendees could practice; parts suppliers whose areas were packed with their many offerings; and newcomers who had never exhibited at the show before but enjoyed a high level of visibility and good conversations.
+There were also school bus manufacturers with full-size school buses parked in their booths; restraint manufacturers with bus seats, booster seats, and dolls, so attendees could practice; parts suppliers whose areas were packed with their many offerings; and newcomers that had never exhibited at the show before, but enjoyed a high level of visibility and good conversations.

 Since the conference primarily focused on transporting students who are young, have special needs or are disabled, most of the products and services offered did as well.
 Representatives from HSM Transportation Solutions were kept busy demonstrating their new school bus seat, which includes an integrated harness for young students that can be neatly folded into the seat to accommodate routes that transport older students.

 Easy Way Safety Services displayed several types of school bus seats, booster seats and child safety restraint systems.
-Vice President of Sales Kathy Anneken reported that the SafeGuard STAR seat from IMMI is their most popular product.
-President Tom Sackett added that they expect more interest in child safety restraint systems due to a recent Indiana state law mandating them for preschool students.
+VP of Sales Kathy Anneken reported that the SafeGuard STAR seat from IMMI is its most popular product.
+President Tom Sackett added that they expect more interest in child safety restraint systems, due to a recent Indiana state law mandating them for preschool students.

 Editor’s note: A previous version of this blog confused the SafeGuard STAR seat with a similarly named seat-frame product from Thomas Built Buses.

-New exhibitor Safely Cross Stop Arms was started just months ago by Danny Ringer, who explained that he sold his jewelry business to start the company because he noticed stop arms were difficult to see, especially when turning a corner.
-So he invented a longer stop arm that is “almost maintenance-free,” sticks four to six feet into the next lane and includes a solid row of LED lighting.
-He is manufacturing units for a school district in Saipan, as a result of his TSD booth, and said he has 15 U.S. districts interested in beta testing.
+New exhibitor Safely Cross Stop Arms was started just months ago by Danny Ringer, who explained that he sold his jewelry business to start the company, because he noticed stop arms were difficult to see, especially when turning a corner.
+So he invented a longer stop arm that is “almost maintenance-free,” sticks 4-6 feet into the next lane and includes a solid row of LED lighting.
+He is manufacturing units for a school district in Saipan as a result of his TSD booth, and said he has 15 U.S. districts that are interested in beta testing.

-Secure Transport provides school transportation for students who cannot easily ride a school bus because of blindness, deafness, homelessness, severe disabilities, or bad behavior.
-John Chapman, southwest regional vice president of sales, shared that the company expanded from providing limousine and medical services after receiving a special transportation request from La Mirada School District near Los Angeles over 15 years ago.
+Secure Transport provides school transportation for students who cannot easily ride a school bus, because of blindness, deafness, homelessness, severe disabilities, or bad behavior.
+John Chapman, southwest regional VP of sales, shared that the company expanded from providing limousine and medical services, after receiving a special transportation request from La Mirada School District near Los Angeles over 15 years ago.

-AMF-Bruns of America displayed a free-standing head and back rest that bolts into the floor behind a wheelchair, stabilizes its student rider, and protects them in the event of a crash.
-The system is mandatory in Europe but its U.S. application has to this point mostly been for personal and non-school bus student transportation, said Sales Manager Steve Barker.
+AMF-Bruns of America displayed a free-standing head and back rest that bolts into the floor behind a wheelchair, which stabilizes its student rider and protects the rider in the event of a crash.
+The system is mandatory in Europe, but its U.S. application has to this point mostly been for personal and nonschool bus student transportation, said Sales Manager Steve Barker.
 It is crash tested for forces up to 20G.